I want to start today with a short list for you to look at...

-According to a 2020 National Health Interview Survey, only 28% of Americans get at least 150 minutes of exercise a week.
+According to the 2020 National Health Interview Survey, only 28% of Americans get at least 150 minutes of exercise a week.
 That's about 20 minutes a day... the bare minimum you should exercise to prevent illnesses like the ones I listed.

 Of course, this probably isn't shocking to regular Health & Wealth Bulletin readers.

-Last month, I issued a walking challenge to help you easily get exercise throughout the day.
+Earlier this year, I issued a walking challenge to help you easily get exercise throughout the day.
 All it takes is walking for a few minutes every hour to break up all the sitting most of us do each day.

 But today, I'm taking that a step further and sharing a recent exercise craze that could help you get motivated to get moving (with the added benefit of getting you outside)...